 Our office accepts VISA, MasterCard, American Express, and personal checks.
 Financing plans are through Care Credit.
 As a Dental Specialist, your co-payment is due at the time of treatment and always discussed before rendering treatment.
 Overpayments are refunded in a timely manner after accounts receivables are resolved.

 There are so many things our front office staff does with your dental insurance to help our patients that you may not be aware of.
 But remember, your insurance policy is a business contract between your employer and your insurance company.
 As health care providers, we are not a party to that business agreement.
 We want to emphasize that our relationship is with YOU, not your dental benefit provider.
-There are no guarantees of health insurance benefits and you are responsible for the cost of treatment regardless of insurance benefits.
+There are never guarantees of health insurance benefits and you are responsible for the cost of treatment regardless of insurance benefits.

 We do not participate in any healthcare management plans.
 Please call us to verify acceptance of your plan.
-Acceptance does not guarantee payment.
+Acceptance does NOT guarantee payment.
 We will be happy to file your insurance claims for you.
 Our office will prepare all the necessary forms for your dental benefits and will assist you by filing your claim to ensure that you receive the most out of your dental plan and maximize your benefits.
-We will work hard to make this process as easy as possible for you but please be aware that this is an estimate so be prepared to give us as much information so that we may be your insurance advocate.
-Filing insurance claims and checking benefits are considered a courtesy and not a guarantee of coverage and payment.
+We will work hard to make this process as easy as possible for you but please be aware that this is an ESTIMATE so be prepared to give us as much information so that we may be your insurance advocate.
+Filing insurance claims and checking benefits are considered a COURTESY and not a guarantee of coverage and payment.

 Insurance Aging Reports